getsentry/sentry-docs/src/collections/_documentation/platforms/python/django.md

   ]
   ```

-  In the above code, the transaction would be set to:
+  In the above code, you would set the transaction to:

   * `/myurl/{myid}` if you set `transaction_style="url"`.
 This matches the behavior of the old Raven SDK.
   * `my_function` if you set `transaction_style="function_name"`